joanroig/state-to-griff/README.md

 # State to griff

-Export Ample Sound's .griff files from .\*state files.
+Export Ample Sound's .griff files from .*state files to use them in the Riffer tool.

 Allows having the whole guitar riff collection in a single folder without the need of exporting them one by one for each instrument.